-Divorce Modification & Visitation Attorney | Orlando
+Divorce Modification & Visitation Attorney in Orlando | Aubrey Law

-Providing Assistance for Divorce Decrees, Modifications, Visitation, and Relocation
+Aubrey Law Provides legal aid for Divorce Decrees, Modifications, Visitation, and Relocation

-- Change in living situation;
+- Change in living situation

-- Loss of a job;
+- Loss of a job

-- Increase in income;
+- Increase in income

-- Disability or injury to a parent; and
+- Disability or injury to a parent

-- Increase in child’s expenses.
+- Increase in child’s expenses

-Your Visitation Rights
+Visitation Rights for Divorced Parents

 Children who grow up with only a mother or only a father in their lives are at a great developmental disadvantage, according to research.
-Non custodial visitation is an important part of your child’s life.
-For parents who were denied custody, through visitation they can still have a positive impact on their child’s well being, and can continue to strengthen their bond with their child.
+Non-custodial visitation is an important part of your child’s life.
+For parents who were denied custody, through visitation they can still have a positive impact on their child’s well being and can continue to strengthen their bond with their child.

-Relocation or Moving Away Requires Court Approval
+Relocation or Moving Away Must Be Court Approved

 In order for a custodial parent to move away or relocate, they must obtain approval from the court.
 Furthermore, the move must be in the best interest of the child.
 For example, if a mother wishes to move to another state because of a good job opportunity that will allow her to better provide for her child, the court may agree that such a move is in the best interest of the child.
 Whether you wish to relocate or you wish to keep a custodial parent from moving away with your child, you need to talk with an attorney.

 Struggling with child custody or a divorce?
 Not sure how to plan for you or a loved one’s elder care?
-If you are seeking legal representation contact Sperling Ducker PLC, Attorneys and Counselors at Law.
-Call us at 407-645-3297 or send us a send us a message.
-Visit our Winter Park and Orlando office.
-Sperling Ducker serves Altamonte Springs, Longwood, Maitland, Orlando, Oviedo, Winter Garden, Winter Park and Winter Springs and surrounding areas.
+If you are seeking legal representation contact Aubrey Law, Attorneys and Counselors at Law.
+Our attorneys handle every legal representation from family law to elder law.
+Call us at (407) 647-7887 or send us a send us a message.
+Visit Aubrey Law’s Office.
+Aubrey Law serves Altamonte Springs, Longwood, Maitland, Orlando, Oviedo, Winter Garden, Winter Park and Winter Springs and surrounding areas.